Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Introduction

 \subsection{Problem statement}

-Let $A=A^T\in\RR^{n\times n}$ be a symmetric positive definite (s.p.d) matrix and let $B$ be a tall matrix with $B\in\RR^{n\times p}$, with $p\ll n$.
+Let $A=A^T\in\RR^{n\times n}$ be a symmetric positive definite matrix and let $B$ be a tall matrix with $B\in\RR^{n\times p}$, with $p\ll n$.
 We refer to $p$ as the block size.
 We want to approximate \be \blF(s) =B^T\phi(A,s)B \ee via approximations of $\phi(A,s)B$ on a block Krylov subspace

 where blkspan means that the whole space range$([B, AB, A^2 B , \dots A^{m-1} B])$ is generated. { In the literature various functions $\phi$ are considered to derive bounds for the scalar case, for instance strictly completely monotonic functions \cite{BenziMatrixF,GaussRadauBoundNetwork} or functions with sufficient derivatives on the spectral interval of $A$ \cite{lot2008}.} Here, we mainly consider the simpler problem $\phi(A,s)=(A+sI)^{-1}$ with $s\in\RR_+$, which can be generalized to Stieltjes functions.
-Our numerical experiments will also illustrate the applicability of our results for exponentials and resolvents with $s\in\CC\setminus\RR_-$.
+Our numerical experiments will also illustrate the applicability of our results for exponentials and resolvents with purely imaginary $s\in\imath\RR$, which is an important class of problems in the computation of transfer functions of linear time-invariant (LTI) systems with imaginary Laplace frequencies and time domain responses.
 To simplify notation, without loss of generality, we assume that the matrix $B$ has orthonormal columns.

+Gaussian-quadrature rules via Krylov subspace methods \cite{GM10} have been extended to the block case \cite{RRT16,lot2013}.
+Gauss-Radau quadrature rules have also been extended to the block case via the block Krylov subspace \cite{Lun18}, where at each block Krylov iteration, $p$ Ritz values of $A$ projected onto the block Krylov subspace are prescribed by a low-rank modification of this projection.
+These $p$ Ritz values are distinct and {\it larger} than the maximum eigenvalue of $A$, which did not lead to an acceleration in convergence of the block Krylov method in~\cite{Lun18}.

-In this paper, we extend the notion of Gauss-Radau quadrature to the block case allowing us to obtain two-sided estimates for the solution at the cost of the standard block-Lanczos algorithm on the block-Krylov subspace $\mathcal{K}_m(A,B)$.
+In this paper, we take a different approach and extend Gauss-Radau quadrature to the block case by prescribing $p$ identical Ritz values that are {\it smaller} than the minimum eigenvalue of $A$.
+When considering the quadratic form $B^T \phi(A) B$, this allows us to obtain two-sided estimates of the solution at the cost of the standard block Lanczos algorithm in the Krylov block subspace $\mathcal{K}_m(A,B)$.
+We further show that this choice leads to a (convergent) monotonically decreasing approximation and allows for computable and tight error bounds.
+This definition is consistent with the Gauss-Radau bound for the $A$-norm of the error in CG, which to date only has been developed for the scalar case \cite{Meurant2023}.
+The matrices we consider in this work arise as discretizations of PDE operators in unbounded domains whose smallest eigenvalue tends to zero, therefore, the $p$ prescribed Ritz values are zero.